 Now for the stars, there are several different options you can use.
 Again, I used my Silhouette Cameo to cut my stars.
 However, you can use star stickers or a star stencil.
 Add how many ever stars you would like on to your clothes pin.
 I chose to add 4.
 If you use stickers, I suggest you spray the clothes pins with a sealant so that you don’t lose any stars.
 Once that is complete, add them to the left quadrant of the wreath.

 This patriotic clothes pin wreath would look great on your front door, over a mirror, on the wall or over the fire place.
-There’s so many great options.
-I love that this can be displayed for many of our patriotic holidays throughout the year.
+So, as you can see, there’s so many great options.
+This can be displayed for many of our patriotic holidays throughout the year.

 This is what your patriotic clothes pin wreath will look like when completed.
 I added ribbon to the 2nd to the top wire and hung with a nail.